Vojtěch Vorel

-Vojtěch Vorel (born 18 June 1996) is a Czech professional footballer who plays for Sparta Prague as a goalkeeper.
+Vojtěch Vorel (born 18 June 1996) is a Czech professional footballer who plays as a goalkeeper.

 Club career

 Vorel made his professional Fortuna Liga debut for Senica against ViOn Zlaté Moravce on 18 May 2019.

 On 18 January 2025, Vorel joined Pardubice on a half-year loan deal.

+On 29 January 2026, Vorel joined Mladá Boleslav on a half-year loan deal.